Skip to content

 • Members take responsibility for running the Society, and are encouraged to accept, if offered, an appointment to one of the committees or rôles in the meeting.
 There is no membership fee, but financial contributions depend on what you feel able to give towards the cost of Quaker meetings locally and more widely.

-How to apply for membership
+How to apply for membership?

-Applying for membership can be started in several ways.
+As a first step, we recommend you speak to someone you trust in your meeting – ideally someone who is themselves a member.
+This first step needn’t be overly formal, just a conversation!
+Then – when you are ready to apply, an application for membership can be started in several ways.
 You can write to the clerk of London West Area Quaker Meeting directly, although at Westminster it is often more helpful to send your application to the clerk of Pastoral Friends.
 This need not be an elaborate letter, though you may like to mention your reasons for applying.
 It is enough, however, simply to say that you wish to apply for membership.

-Finding out more:
+Finding out more

 “How can we make the meeting a community in which each person is accepted and nurtured, and strangers are welcome?
 Seek to know one another in the things which are eternal, bear the burden of each other’s failings and pray for one another.
 As we enter with tender sympathy into the joys and sorrows of each other’s lives, ready to give help and to receive it, our meeting can be a channel for God’s love and forgiveness.”
-A&Q 18
+Advice and Queries, 18